WordPress/gutenberg/docs/how-to-guides/block-tutorial/block-supports.md

 A lot of blocks, including core blocks, offer similar customization options.
 Whether that is to change the background color, text color, or to add padding, margin customization options...

-To avoid duplicating the same logic over and over in your blocks and to allign the behavior of your block with core blocks, you can make use of the different `supports` properties.
+To avoid duplicating the same logic over and over in your blocks and to align the behavior of your block with core blocks, you can make use of the different `supports` properties.

 Let's take the block we wrote in the previous chapter (example 3) and with just a single line of code, add support for text, link and background color customizations.